Workshops offered by all trainers

 by Pernille Plantener

 Sometimes, feelings words don’t really catch the other person’s experience.
 Or the other is not in a relationship with their feelings.
 Metaphors can serve as a shortcut to what really matters.
 In this session, you will learn and practice how to use metaphors in empathy without imposing something on the other.
 It lightens the conversation while offering synchronized accompaniment.
-As catching your partner in the beautiful dance of aerial acrobatics.
+As in the aerial acrobatics.

 A.4. – Social identity and cultural awareness